A boat on the water, with the City of London and the Tower of London in the background.

 You’ll find some of London’s most exclusive stores here, like Fortnum & Mason and Selfridges.
 If you love shopping, you’re just a short walk from Oxford Street and Regent Street, two of the best shopping streets in London.

-Top tip: In November and December, Mayfair and Marylebone have some of London’s most stunning Christmas decorations.
+Our top tip: In November and December, Mayfair and Marylebone have some of London’s most stunning Christmas decorations.
 If you’re visiting during the festive season, this area is the best place to stay.

 You’ll also discover many Michelin-starred restaurants here, which is why Mayfair and Marylebone are referred to as the culinary heart of London.

-Top tip: While you generally find luxury dining options here, there are cheaper spots too.
+Our top tip: While you generally find luxury dining options here, there are cheaper spots too.
 Check out Mercato Mayfair, a hip food hall located in a renovated church.
 It’s one of the most unique food halls we’ve visited!

 In addition, you’re close to green spaces like Hyde Park, Regent’s Park, Green Park, and St James’s Park.
 Art lovers will enjoy nearby art galleries, such as The Wallace Collection.
 Plus, Madame Tussauds is just around the corner.